This post was updated in September 2019.

 • Huka Falls: nice hike to the Huka Falls, which is more a giant rapid than a waterfall, pretty spectacular.

-Itinerary: Urchin campsite – Tongariro Park – Reid’s Farm reserve
+Itinerary: Urchin campsite – the Tongariro Crossing – Reid’s Farm reserve

 Itinerary: Reid’s Farm reserve – Willowhaven Holiday Park

 - Not moving a muscle after hiking the Tongariro Crossing the day before…

 Itinerary: Willowhaven Holiday Park – Whakarewarewa – DOC Dickey Flat